transistorsoft/react-native-background-geolocation/README.md

     // This handler fires when movement states changes (stationary->moving; moving->stationary) BackgroundGeolocation.on('motionchange', this.onMotionChange);

-    // This event fires when a chnage in motion activity is detected BackgroundGeolocation.on('activitychange', this.onActivityChange);
+    // This event fires when a change in motion activity is detected BackgroundGeolocation.on('activitychange', this.onActivityChange);

     // This event fires when the user toggles location-services